tcarland/alacritty-functions/README.md

     alacritty_update_aliases: false
 ```

 ## Alacritty Configuration

 Alacritty uses a *toml* configuration file that it will look for in a few
 standard locations.
 The provided Ansible and the Bash Functions will use the
 standard location of *${HOME}/.config/alacritty/alacritty.toml* for the default
 configuration.
 This configuration is used as the predefined *default* profile
-which is considered special.
+which is considered special by the profile handling.

-## Alacritty Profiles
+### Enabling Alacritty Profiles

 The profile handling abilites come from the provided Bash script installed
-as *~/.config/alacritty/alacritty_functions.sh* and should be added to *.bashrc*
+as *.config/alacritty/alacritty_functions.sh* and should be added to *.bashrc*
 along with the provided bash_completion script.
 The Ansible variables
 *alacritty_update_bashrc* and *alacritty_update_aliases* respectively can
 be used to update the *.bashrc* file and *.bash_aliaes* file.
-The block
+The block added
-added to the *.bashrc* file is as follows.
-Note both of these variables
+to the *.bashrc* file is as follows.
+Note both of these variables are defaulted
-are defaulted to *false*.
+to *false*.
 ```bash
 if [ -r  ~/.bash_completion/alacritty ]; then
     source ~/.bash_completion/alacritty